 As a reminder folks, make sure you register your animal with the city!
 DFA tags require your dog to have certain vaccines before going to the dog parks and beaches.
 Otherwise you’re putting your dog and other dogs at serious risk of contracting diseases/viruses and nobody wants that.
 Not to mention the Chicago Police can write you a HEFTY fine for not having these tags.
 Try wiggling out of that ticket – it’s a public health hazard.

 I’ve only been to their Bucktown location but the facility is top-notch and very welcoming.
 You literally feel like you’re being invited in, which is odd stuff at a vet, right?
 They have snacks and drinks for their customers to enjoy while they wait, and plenty of treats for your animals too.
 Cat lovers – They’re also a Silver Standard Cat Friendly Practice certified by the American Association of Feline Practitioners (AAFP).
 When it comes to taking care of my dog convenience is a big thing for me.
 Fortunately their practice has an online portal for new and existing patients to use.
 Before I went for our first visit I filled out all the new patient paper work online which saved me so much time!
 Just be sure to have your animal’s previous medical records on hand before you go if you’re new!
 If your animal is on constant medication, their online pharmacy is super easy to use and will deliver right to your door.
 Easy peasy.
+It also has a section dedicated to learning ways to treat and train your animals.
+I also learned how to use them properly which has always kept me from getting one.

 One of the things that really makes me feel like a valued customer is that I never feel like I’m being pushed into a course of treatment or a high-end bill.
 Any time I’ve had to make an appointment for something semi serious everyone takes the time to speak with me and understand the situation in its entirety.
 After which they examine Rizzo and then explain to me what they believe to be the best course of action.
 While providing an alternative course while talking about the cost and what I’m comfortable with.
 As a customer that is what I believe to be a practice doing their due diligence.
 You can feel assured that you made the correct decision.